keu/docs/astro/add-user.md

 4. Optional.
 Edit the user's name and role.
 See [Update Workspace roles](user-permissions.md#update-workspace-roles).

 5. If you've updated the user's role, click **Update member**.
 To delete the user, click **Remove member**.

-## Make a Team

-_Teams_ are a group of users in an Organization that you can grant the same Workspace permissions, without needing to define them individually.
-Organization Owners create, update, or delete Teams.
-Then, either Organization Owners or Workspace Admins can assign Teams to different Workspaces and define their [Workspace permissions](astro/user-permissions.md#workspace-roles).

-### Create a Team

-1. In the Cloud UI, click Astronomer logo in the upper left corner to open your Organization page.
-Then, click **Settings** > **Access Management**.

-2. Click **Teams**.

-3. Click **+ Team** to create a new team.

-4. Enter a **Team Name** and then click **Add users** to choose the Organization users you want to add to the team.

-    If you don't find the user you want to add, you might need to [add the user to your Organization](#add-a-user-to-an-organization).

-5. After you finish adding users to the Team, click **Add Team**.

-You can now [add your Team to a Workspace](#add-a-team-to-a-workspace) and define the Team users' permissions in the Workspace.

-### Update existing Teams

-1. In the Cloud UI, click Astronomer logo in the upper left corner to open your Organization page.
-Then, click **Settings** > **Access Management**.

-2. Click **Teams**.

-3. Click the name of the Team you want to update.

-4. Update your Team:

-    - Click **+ Member** to add an existing Organization member to your Team.
-    - Click the delete icon to remove Team members.

-### Add a Team to a Workspace

-1. In the Cloud UI, select a Workspace and click **Workspace Settings** > **Access Management**.

-2. Click **Teams**.

-3. Click **+ Team**.

-4. Select the **Team** you want to add and define their **Workspace Role**, which determines their [Workspace user permissions](/astro/user-permissions.md#workspace-roles).

 ## Add a group of users to Astro using the Astro CLI